Building REST services with Spring

 The way you construct your service can have significant impacts.
 In this situation, we said update, but replace is a better description.
 For example, if the name was NOT provided, it would instead get nulled out.

-Finally, you can delete users like this:
+Finally, you can delete users, as follows:

 $ curl -X DELETE localhost:8080/employees/3